Frequently asked questions for citizens: Informal release of information

 - How soon will I get my information?

 The GIPA Act does not provide any statutory timeframes for dealing with, or deciding informal requests for information.

-Agencies must deal with informal requests for information in such a way that facilitates and encourages promptly access to government information request at the lowest reasonable cost.
+Agencies must deal with informal requests for information in such a way that facilitates and encourages prompt access to government information requests at the lowest reasonable cost.